Alec Yoder: Gymnastics career

-In March 2018, Yoder returned to international competition for Team USA for the first time in four years and finished with a bronze medal in pommel horse and a fifth-place finish in high bar at the Doha World Cup in Doha, Qatar.
+In March 2018, Yoder returned to international competition for Team USA for the first time in four years and finished with a bronze medal in pommel horse and a fifth-place finish in the horizontal bar at the Doha World Cup in Doha, Qatar.

 In August 2018, Yoder won the national championship in pommel horse and finished fifth All-Around at the US Championships in Boston.
 He automatically qualified back onto the Senior National Team and was then named to the World Championship Team Squad.

-After a Third place All Around finish at the World Team Selection Camp, Yoder was named to the 2018 World Team to compete in Doha, Qatar for Team USA.
+After a third place All-Around finish at the World Team Selection Camp, Yoder was named to the 2018 World Team to compete in Doha, Qatar for Team USA.

 After graduation from Ohio State, Yoder continued to compete and returned to the 2020 Elite Winter Cup and won his second Winter Cup pommel horse championship.
 He repeated in 2021 to accomplish a third Winter Cup pommel horse championship.

-After finishing second in pommel horse at the 2021 US Championships, Yoder was invited to the 2021 Olympic Trials.
+After finishing second in the pommel horse at the 2021 US Championships, Yoder was invited to the 2021 Olympic Trials.

-At the conclusion of the 2020 Olympic Trials, Yoder was selected to represent the United States at the 2020 Summer Olympics and will compete as an individual athlete rather than on the four-person team.
+After the 2020 Olympic Trials, Yoder was selected to represent the United States at the 2020 Summer Olympics and will compete as an individual athlete rather than on the four-person team.

 In Tokyo, Yoder scored the fourth-highest score in pommel horse preliminaries to earn a place in the Olympic Finals.
 In the finals, he finished sixth.

-Yoder then traveled to Japan again for Team USA in October of 2021 for the FIG World Championships where he again made the pommel horse event finals, finishing fifth.
+Yoder then traveled to Japan again for Team USA in October 2021 for the FIG World Championships, where he again made the pommel horse event finals, finishing fifth.

 Yoder announced his retirement from the sport on August 9, 2022.
 Yoder finished his competitive career finishing a perfect 12/12 in his final 6 competitions.
-Yoder and Alex Naddour have the distinction as the only two gymnasts in Team USA history to win at least one US National Championship, NCAA Championship, Olympic Trials Championship and Winter Cup Championship on pommel horse.
+Yoder and Alex Naddour have the distinction as the only two gymnasts in Team USA history to win at least one US National Championship, NCAA Championship, Olympic Trials Championship, and Winter Cup Championship on pommel horse.